raymur/quartz/content/slack/goals.md

 - practice more methods to accomplish this (z drag, etc)
 - fix twisted tapes on line
 - buy double pulleys for ease of tensioning

+# Devils Kitchen
+> rig in the catskills

+# ADK rig
+> highline in the dacks this year
+- possibly chapel pond